Disclaimer: This article is not a substitute for legal nor accounting advice. Look for professional advice before you take action.

-We conducted a survey that looks into how compensation is affected and by which factors across Latin America.
+We conducted a Tech Salaries & Benefits Trends survey that looks into how compensation is affected and by which factors across Latin America.
 We also looked at variables such as skills, seniority, and job responsibilities.
 Here's what we found regarding the salaries for remote jobs in Brazil.

 Average Salary for Remote Workers in LATAM

-Latin American salaries for remote jobs are between 60 thousand USD and 97 thousand USD.
+Latin American expected salaries for remote jobs are between 72,000 USD and 114,000 USD.
 That may seem like a large gap, but again the wages within the IT industry greatly depend on your experience, capabilities, what positions you take, and market demand.

 For example, senior software engineers will make more than a freshman-level project manager.
 Even still, the opportunity to earn a higher competitive salary and live where the cost of living is low provides excellent value and appeal to many.